 This story was accompanied by the same charming illustrations you find in most of Dahl’s books.
 There were the usual silly hijinks.
 There’s even a reference to Wonka candy, reminding us that Dahl’s worlds are all interconnected.

 It’s hard to find a lot to say about a book that is only 70-ish pages long and filled with illustrations other than it was delightful.
 It only took me abut 15 minutes to read, so it was no trouble at all.
 Great for kids because it is fun and silly.
 Great for adults because, honestly, I chuckled.
 I’d rather read a Roald Dahl book than a grim new story any day, and it takes up just as much time.

-The Giraffe and the Pelly and Me goes to the Gallery
+The Giraffe and the Pelly and Me stays on my shelf

 Totally honest here guys?
 I probably won’t pick up this book to re-read often.
 But it’s by my favorite childhood author, maintains the childish delights I expect from any of his books, and it’s only about a quarter-inch thick.
 I may pick it up again for lols, or maybe I’ll read it to my friends’ daughter.
 Either way, it’s adorable, taking up no space, and definitely worth the $0.25 I spent on it.
 Keeps!